bagustambunan/generasi-gigih-homework/README.md

 <br>

 ## How to use this app
 WaveMusic App can run both on desktop and mobile browsers.
 The application will adjust the screen size used.
-To use the WaveMusic App, you must have a Spotify account.
+To use the WaveMusic App, you must have a <a href="https://www.spotify.com/">Spotify</a> account.
 <br><br>
 You can access the WaveMusic App at the link https://wavemusic.vercel.app/